 To get, and keep, a job you typically need a repertoire of technical skills.
 Dentists need to know how to fill cavities.
 Secretaries need to type 100+ words per minute.
+In some interview especially hight salary job, there is a test call problem solving test which require much more soft skill.

 Beyond the technical skills, though, which dentist do you go to?
 The one who is pleasant and takes time to answer your questions; or the one who treats you like a number in a long line of numbered mouths?